IAG Awards

 The Indiana Association for the Gifted takes great pride in honoring those who have significantly, contributed to the field of gifted education.
 Individuals recognized for this award will show exemplary contributions to the support and or nurturing of Indiana’s gifted students.
 Each year the board will determine if the award will be presented or if more than one recipient will receive an award for the year.

-Pictured Above: 2023 IAG Friend of the Gifted Award Winner, Representative Jeffery Thompson
+Pictured Above: 2024 IAG Friend of the Gifted Award Winner, Representative Jocelyn Sisson

 Indiana Association for the Gifted